atomone-hub/atomone/UPGRADING.md

 consensus rounds.
 It is a critical file needed to prevent double-signing, in case the upgrade fails and the previous chain needs to be restarted.

-### Testing

-XXX UPDATE?

-For those validator and full node operators that are interested in ensuring preparedness for the impending upgrade, you can run a [v15 Local Testnet](https://github.com/cosmos/testnets/tree/master/local) or join in our [Cosmos Hub Public Testnet](https://github.com/cosmos/testnets/tree/master/public).

 ### Current runtime

 The AtomOne mainnet network, `atomone-1`, is currently running [AtomOne